milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-23-systemic-theory.md

 I’m in no position to offer a eulogy.
 I’m far too new and peripheral a member of Bear’s network.
-Instead, in my own weird way, I want to honor his memory by writing post on how to program Bear’s famous (but I feel under-appreciated) model of systemic politics.
+Instead, in my own weird way, I want to honor his memory by writing a post on how to program Bear’s model of systemic politics.
 This model forms the foundation of his first book as well as [an article](https://www.cambridge.org/core/journals/american-political-science-review/article/abs/systemic-politics-and-the-origins-of-great-power-conflict/22394D8AB869CDF8F73735EBCF3A37E5) he published a few years prior in *APSR*.